hyoo-ru/mam_mol/crowd/readme.md

 ## Key Properties

+### Conflict-free

-- **Conflict-free**.
-Any states can merged without conflicts.
-Strong Eventual Consistency.
+- Any states can merged without conflicts.
+- Strong Eventual Consistency.
-- **Replicable**.
-Merge result independent of merge order on different actors.
-Branch merge is semilattice.
+- Merge result independent of merge order on different actors.
+- Branch merge is semilattice.

+### Reinterpretable

+- Same state can be reinterpreted as any CROWD Storage.
+- CROWD Storage type can be changed dynamicaly without data migration.
+- Cross-merge available through different CROWD Storages.

+### Ordered

-- **Ordered**.
-Changes from same actor always ordered and can't be reordered.
-Deltas from same actor aren't commutative but are idempotent.
+- Changes from same actor always ordered and can't be reordered.
+- Deltas from same actor aren't commutative.
+- All deltas are idempotent.

+### Washed

-- **Washed**.
-Historical data isn't stored (except tombstones).
-Past state can't be reproduced.
-So garbage collecting isn't required.
+- Historical data isn't stored (except tombstones).
+- Past state can't be reproduced.
+- Garbage collection isn't required.

 ## Available Stores